 Preparation of a criminal case

-The defendant will be served with a summons, where he or she is summoned to appear at the main hearing in order to respond to the presented charge and the claims for compensation presented by the in-jured parties.
-In this connection, the defendant is often requested to submit a written response to the district court before the hearing.
+The defendant will be served with a summons, where he or she is summoned to appear at a district court session, in other words a main hearing, in order to respond to the presented charge and the claims for compensation presented by the injured parties.
+In this connection, the defendant may be requested to submit a written response to the district court before the main hearing.

-The district court issues summonses also to the witnesses and to those injured parties whose presence in court is necessary for the clearing up of the case.
+The district court also issues summonses to the injured parties and witnesses whose presence in court is necessary for the clearing up of the case.

 However, the injured parties are not summoned if they have not filed a claim for compensation or if the prosecutor has filed the claim for compensation on behalf of them.
-They are entitled to come to the main hearing, but they must self find out about the date and time of the hearing.
-Some district courts send a notice of the hearing to all parties of the case.
+They have the right to be present at the main hearing, but they must find out the date and time of the hearing themselves.
+Some district courts send a notice of the hearing to all parties in the case.

 A simple criminal case where the suspect has admitted his or her guilt can also be decided in written procedure, in which case the decision is made solely based on written documents.